.about.

 .BIO.

-In 2017, she started a biennial site‐specific project titled "900mdpl" in Kaliurang, an aging resort village under Mt.Merapi volcano.
-The program invites local and international artists for a research residency and creates a socially‐engaged archive of the space presented as a multi-site exhibition and a transient museum.
-The 1st edition (2017) presented portraits of the community and their living space.
-The 2nd edition (2019) was an attempt to pinpoint the small village within the map of Indonesian bigger history.
-The 3rd edition (2022) was presented in two cycles, looking upon the relationship between mythology and how it affects the environmental sustainability of the area.
+In 2017, Mira launched the site-specific biennale "900mdpl" in Kaliurang, an aging resort village under Mount Merapi.
+Inviting local and international artists for research residencies to create a socially engaged archive of the space presented as a multi-site exhibition and an internationally travelling transient museum.
+The 1st edition (2017) presented community portraits within their living space, while the 2nd (2019) mapped the village’s place within broader Indonesian history.
+The 3rd edition (2022) explored the intersection of mythology and environmental sustainability, with the upcoming 4th edition set to further develop these themes.